Schroders says profits surge 29 percent

-LONDON Fund manager Schroders (SDR.L) said its first-half pretax profit surged 29 percent after it pulled in more money from clients and earned more fees in its core asset management business.
+LONDON Aug 8 British fund manager Schroders said its first-half pretax profit surged 29 percent after it pulled in more money from clients and earned more fees in its core asset management business.

-Schroders said on Thursday profit before tax and exceptional items rose to 228 million pounds from 177.4 million a year earlier.
+Schroders said on Thursday profit before tax and exceptional items rose to 228 million pounds ($353.8 million) from 177.4 million a year earlier.

 Net inflows came in at 4.5 billion pounds, and combined with rising markets this lifted assets under management to 235.7 billion pounds, a 21 percent rise from the 194.6 billion reported a year earlier.